AltSysrq/avalanche/SPEC.md

 After grouping and subscript simplification, the parser recursively walks the structure to perform variable and expander symplification.

-A Bareword beginning with two dolar signs and no other dollar signs has the dollar signs dropped and becomes an Expander syntax unit.
+A Bareword of length at least 3 beginning with two dolar signs and no other dollar signs has the dollar signs dropped and becomes an Expander syntax unit.

 For each remaining Bareword syntax unit which contains at least one dollar sign, the following transformation is applied: